Frontier College receives 2018 Greer Award

 L to R: Liz Stuart, OECTA President; Stephen Faul, President and CEO, Frontier College, Chris Cowley, OTF President; and Maureen Anglin, Southern Ontario Regional Manager, Frontier College

-2017 marked the 71st anniversary of the Greer Award for outstanding contributions to publicly funded education in Ontario.
-The award was established in memory of Dr. V.K.
-Greer, a distinguished Ontario educator.
-Over these 70 years, there have been many outstanding and deserving recipients and this year was certainly no exception.
+For over 70 years, the Greer Award has annually recognized an individual or organization for outstanding contributions to publicly funded education in Ontario.
+We have had many outstanding and deserving recipients and this year is certainly no exception.

 OTF and the Affiliates were proud to present the Greer Award to Frontier College, our partner in the promotion of literacy for many years.